 The loss of primary and secondary consumers in reef ecosystems can cause shifts in the trophic structure, stability and even microbiome diversity, affecting ecosystem functioning (Wernberg et al. 2016; Booth 2020; Vanwonterghem and Webster 2020).
 Reefs that loose top predators and herbivores, tend to become increasingly dominated by autotrophs and bacterivores (Petchey et al. 1999).
 The microbiome of corals exposed to intense algal competition, showed a decline in bacterial metabolic pathways for photosynthesis, aminoacid synthesis, antibiotic production, and an increase in metabolic pathways associated with virulence, such as bacterial invasion systems, bacterial motility, and secretion systems (Zaneveld et al. 2016; Vanwonterghem and Webster 2020).
 Increasing temperatures can also constrain productivity by enhancing cyanobacterial biomass and reducing energy flow to higher trophic levels, thus lowering energy transfer efficiency between producers and consumers (Ullah et al. 2018).
 These onset of alterations in the food web structure of reef ecosystems could increase the relative importance of certain biological pathways such as the sponge loop (Pawlik et al. 2016; Bell et al. 2018) and the microbial loop (Haas et al. 2016; Roach et al. 2017).
 On the other hand, it could also degrade reef ecosystems via increased hypoxia and greater CO2 release from the microbial respiration of dissolved organic matter (Haas et al. 2016; Hughes et al. 2020).

 It is important to acknowledge the main caveats in our study.
 First, we evaluated the influence of temperature on specie-specific consumption rates, but not on group production and respiration rates, or recruitment and species physiological adaptations.
-Reef fishes, the dominant marine vertebrate group for instance, have complex life histories a planktonic life-stage for many species in which habitat occupancy and prey use differs from adult life stages, resulting in different vulnerabilities to changes in seawater temperature (Sydeman et al. 2015).
+Reef fishes, the dominant marine vertebrate group for instance, have complex life histories, a planktonic life-stage for many species in which habitat occupancy and prey use differs from adult life stages, resulting in different vulnerabilities to changes in seawater temperature (Sydeman et al. 2015).
 Second, biomass dynamics are also driven by the cumulative impact of numerous climate change effects not accounted in our models, such as ocean acidification and ocean deoxygenation (Gruber 2011; Gallo et al. 2017).
 Therefore, conclusions drawn from modelling of warming without the other parameters may differ from those that consider synergistic effects (Bopp et al. 2013; Guénette et al. 2014; Henson et al. 2017).
 Progress in the development of global species-specific datasets for environmental variables other than temperature would enable more comprehensive investigations in the future.
 Lastly, the use of food webs models has been criticized because of difficulties in accounting for model assumptions, uncertainty, and bias in post hoc analyses (Essington 2007; Essington and Plagányi 2014).
 Despite these assumptions and limitations, the modelling approach used in this study deals with uncertainty associated with the model basic estimates via Monte Carlo statistical routine.
 This procedure ascertains important trophic interactions through model fitted to time series data, which enhance our fundamental and quantitative understanding of the consequences of ocean warming on community biomass dynamics and trophic structure of reef ecosystems.

 Our model predicted more severe changes and local extinctions to occur within 60 years.
-Considering that Rocas Atoll is a near-pristine ecosystem with no direct influence of other human related impacts such as coastal pollution and fishing (Longo et al. 2015), the degradation of food webs and local extinctions are likely to occur much faster in tropical ecosystems facing multiple synergistic impacts (Trisos et al. 2020).
+Considering that Rocas Atoll is a near-pristine ecosystem with no direct influence of other human related impacts, such as coastal pollution and fishing (Longo et al. 2015), the degradation of food webs and local extinctions are likely to occur much faster in tropical ecosystems facing multiple synergistic stressors (Trisos et al. 2020).
 Because local management has clearly limited power in promoting certain aspects of biodiversity such as trait diversity, international action on climate change will be crucial for ensuring a future for tropical reefs ecosystems (Williams et al. 2019; Jouffray et al. 2019).

 Conclusions